Music Publishing Software - Registrations

 - Income – you keep most of the money from all sources

 On the other hand, most of these organizations accept Common Works Registration (CWR) format.
 It can be created from a spreadsheet (Excel), with our EBR to CWR Conversion service, at the moment one of the kind.
 Or from a dedicated software that validates the data, exports CWR and process acknowledgement files, as well as royalty distribution statements.

-Original publishers, both self-publishers and those publishing music by multiple writers, quite often delegated some of the publisher’s tasks to administrators.
+Original publishers, both self-publishers and those publishing music by multiple writers, quite often delegated many of the publisher’s tasks to administrators.
 Administrators then do registrations and licencing, both in the home territory and abroad, usually through third-party publishers.
 The latter case, called sub-publishing, will be explained in the next section.

 Direct Affiliation in Foreign Societies

 While the actual presence in a foreign country may be important, this is not the case when it comes to registrations and collection of royalties in foreign societies.
 Different societies have different rules when it comes to registrations.
 Registrations in ASCAP and BMI (effectively MusicMark) have very different rules then PRS or GEMA (effectively ICE Services).

 Today we have solutions that were not available only a year ago.
 And we are not the only ones, although I will not be naming competitors here.